dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 </File>

-The TNS alias `db2022adb_high` can be defined as environment variable and referred in `profiles.yml`
+The TNS alias `db2022adb_high` can be defined as an environment variable and referred to in `profiles.yml`

 ```bash
 export DBT_ORACLE_TNS_NAME=db2022adb_high